kangzeroo/youtube-video-generator/README.md

 3. Potentially add React.useBoundingBox to exclude JS rendering of videos outside the current window display.
 4. Might benefit from React.useRef to delete videos
 3. Add dark theme with React.useContext
-4. Improve results rendering.
-Too many videos playing all at once.
-Potentially improve frontend rendering with React.useMemo on video HTML, or just use thumbnails
 3. Write tests when ironed out
 2. Write declarative firebase infrastructure config files with alias environment variables
 ## Optimizations